top of page

 ABOUT THE SCHOLARSHIP

-This year we are pleased to once again offer 28 scholarship positions for two Teacher and Educator Courses during the summer break, thanks to the support of the Save Our Seas Foundation, and the Ocean Mokum Foundation.
-For each period, 14 successful applicants will be awarded a 6 night/7 day field course held at the Bimini Biological Field Station (The Shark Lab), a relatively isolated research facility on the island of South Bimini, Bahamas, 46 miles across the Gulf Stream from Miami, Florida.
+This year we are pleased to once again offer 28 scholarship positions for two Teacher and Educator Courses during the summer break, thanks to the support of the Ocean Mokum Foundation and the Save Our Seas Foundation.
+For each period, 14 successful applicants will be awarded a 6 night/7 day field course held at the Bimini Biological Field Station (The Shark Lab), a relatively isolated research and education facility on the island of South Bimini, Bahamas, 46 miles across the Gulf Stream from Miami, Florida.

 The course features daily field trips, presentations and personal encounters with several species of sharks in their natural environment.
-Scholars will receive daily lectures from experts actively working in the field of shark research, led by Dr. Dean Grubbs, Associate Director of Research at the Florida State University Coastal and Marine Laboratory, and Dr. Matt Smukall, President and CEO of the BBFSF.
+Scholars will receive daily lectures from experts actively working in the field of shark research, led by Dr. Matt Smukall, President and CEO of the BBFSF and Dr. Dean Grubbs, Associate Director of Research at the Florida State University Coastal and Marine Laboratory.

 From mangrove forests to seagrass meadows, and shallow sandy flats to rocky shores fringed with coral reefs, you will gain insight into the role of sharks in these unique ecosystems.
-Scholars will learn how sharks are captured, tagged and released for scientific research, observe a dozen Caribbean reef sharks swimming gracefully over rocky reefs, watch baby lemon sharks weaving though mangrove roots, and more.
-Classroom lectures and presentations provide for engaging discussions on the biology and ecology of sharks, as well as the research conducted at the Shark Lab over the past 34 years.
+Scholars will learn how sharks are captured, tagged and released for scientific research, interact with dozens of Southern stingrays, watch baby lemon sharks weaving though mangrove roots, and more.
+Classroom lectures and presentations provide for engaging discussions on the biology and ecology of sharks, as well as the research conducted by the Shark Lab over the past 35 years.

 Teachers-21.jpg